GENERAL

 5G

-Reddish brown clay texture, soft, friable when dry and very sticky when wet
+brown clay texture, soft, friable when dry and very sticky when wet

 Ferricrete